lucaswang977/webdev-learn-nodejs/typescript/HandbookNotes.md

   - how different module kinds are allowed to import each other
   - whether features like import.meta and top-level await are available
 - Node.js understands both ES modules and CJS modules, but the format of each file is determined by its file extension and the type field of the first package.json file.
-- TypeScript applies this same algorithm to the project’s input files to determine the module kind of each corresponding output file.
+- TypeScript applies this same algorithm to the project's input files to determine the module kind of each corresponding output file.
 - ESM and CJS interoperability
   - ESM-only.
-Some runtimes, like browser engines, only support what’s actually a part of the language: ECMAScript Modules.
+Some runtimes, like browser engines, only support what's actually a part of the language: ECMAScript Modules.
   - Bundler-like.
 ESM-transpiled-to-CJS files interacted with hand-written-CJS files implied a set of permissive interoperability rules.
   - Node.js.
 CommonJS modules cannot load ES modules synchronously, they can only load them asynchronously with dynamic import() calls.
 ES modules can default-import CJS modules, which always binds to exports.
 - Module resolution is host-defined (moduleResolution).
-TypeScript imitates the host’s module resolution, but with types.
+TypeScript imitates the host's module resolution, but with types.
 - The role of declaration files: the compiler assumes that wherever it sees a declaration file, there is a corresponding JavaScript file that is perfectly described by the type information in the declaration file.
-  - The compiler always looks for TypeScript and declaration files first, and if it finds one, it doesn’t continue looking for the corresponding JavaScript file.
+  - The compiler always looks for TypeScript and declaration files first, and if it finds one, it doesn't continue looking for the corresponding JavaScript file.
   - If it finds a TypeScript input file, it knows a JavaScript file will exist after compilation.
-  - If it finds a declaration file, it knows a compilation (perhaps someone else’s) already happened and created a JavaScript file at the same time as the declaration file.
+  - If it finds a declaration file, it knows a compilation (perhaps someone else's) already happened and created a JavaScript file at the same time as the declaration file.

 ## tsconfig.json